Main Content

 Connected Northeast LA Location

-Conveniently located near Pasadena, Eagle Rock, Glendale, and Downtown Los Angeles, Highland Park offers access to dining, entertainment, shopping, and major employment centers throughout the region.
+Being near Pasadena, Eagle Rock, Glendale, and Downtown Los Angeles, Highland Park offers convenient regional access.

 Local Dining & Culture